Urinary Frequency: A Merck Manual of Patient Symptoms podcast

 Examination focuses on the GU system.

 Any urethral discharge or any lesions consistent with sexually transmitted diseases are noted.
-Rectal examination in men should note the size and consistency of the prostate; pelvic examination in women should note the presence of any cystocele.
+Rectal examination in men should note the size and consistency of the prostate and rectal tone; pelvic examination in women should note the presence of any cystocele.
 Patients should be instructed to cough while the urethra is observed for signs of urinary leakage.

 The costovertebral angle should be palpated for tenderness, and the abdominal examination should note the presence of any masses or suprapubic tenderness.